mvs6909/codepath-curriculum-work/scalar/Issue2.md

 The application fails when attempting to encode Basic Authentication credentials that contain characters outside the Latin1 range.
 The native `btoa()` function throws an error, preventing the request from being sent.

 **Reproduction Steps:**

-1. Run `pnpm dev:void-server` to run a void server adn copy the `url` for the server.
+1. Run `pnpm dev:void-server` to start a void server and copy the `url` for the server.
 This will be used to send the request for reproducing this issue.
-1. On a new terminal, run `pnpm dev:client` and open the client on your `localhost`.
+2. On a new terminal, run `pnpm dev:client` and open the client on your `localhost`.
-2. Configure a request to
+3. Configure a request to:
-  1. `URL` - void-server URL
+  - `URL`: void-server URL
-  2. `Auth Type`: `httpBasic`
+  - `Auth Type`: `httpBasic`
-  3. `username`: `admin`
+  - `username`: `admin`
-  4. `password`: `żółć` (non-latin1 characters.)
+  - `password`: `żółć` (non-Latin1 characters)
-2. Set the username to `admin` and password to `żółć` (or any string containing non-Latin1 characters like Cyrillic `тест` or other Unicode characters)
+4. Set the username to `admin` and password to `żółć` (or any string containing non-Latin1 characters like Cyrillic `тест` or other Unicode characters).
-3. Attempt to send the request
+5. Attempt to send the request.
-4. Observe: The application throws an error in the browser console: `InvalidCharacterError: Failed to execute 'btoa' on 'Window': The string to be encoded contains characters outside of the Latin1 range.`
+6. Observe: The application throws an error in the browser console: `InvalidCharacterError: Failed to execute 'btoa' on 'Window': The string to be encoded contains characters outside of the Latin1 range.`
-5. Observe: The request is not sent and authentication fails
+7. Observe: The request is not sent and authentication fails.
-6. Try the request again with
+8. Try the request again with:
-  1. `URL` - void-server URL
+  - `URL`: void-server URL
-  2. `Auth Type`: `httpBasic`
+  - `Auth Type`: `httpBasic`
-  3. `username`: `admin`
+  - `username`: `admin`
-  4. `password`: `password`
+  - `password`: `password`
-7. Observe the request send successfully.
+9. Observe the request sends successfully.

 ## Expected Behavior